Chorus/DynamicsDocs/docs/Patients/Authorization.md

 - *Billing Provider on Claim* - If the Billing Provider field is set to 'Select New Practitioner', this field displays the Billing Provider on Claim field.
 Any Practitioner can be selected as the Billing Provider.

 Every Claim has a *Billing Provider*.
 This is the Practitioner with the correct credentials for the services rendered.

+## Pending Authorizations

+If an authorization is pending approval from insurance, set the status reason to Pending Authorization.
+[Charge items](../Billing/ChargePeriods.md/#charge-item-statuses) for pending authorizations will not be able to be billed.
+Once insurance approves the authorization, either set the authorization status reason to active, or create a new authorization and move the relevant sessions to authorization services from the new authorization.

+- *Reason Pending* - Track the reason why this authorization was not approved by the payer yet (late assessment submission, gap in coverage, gap in authorization, or coverage change).

 ## Authorization Validation